 Why We Oppose Wild Cats as Pets

-- Capturing kittens for the pet trade often involves killing the mother cat thereby reducing the breeding and genetic potential even further.
+- Capturing kittens for the pet trade often involves killing the mother cat which reduces the breeding and genetic potential even further.

-- A continuous re-supply of wild cats for the pet trade is needed and as a species becomes increasingly endangered and therefore rare so too will the pet trade demand for it increase.
+- A continuous re-supply of wild cats for the pet trade is needed and as a species becomes increasingly endangered, the pet trade demand for it increase.

-- All living things are connected, sometimes surprisingly so.
-Wild cats are at the top of the food chain and as wild cats disappear into the pet trade this has a domino effect on other species.
+- Wild cats are at the top of the food chain and as wild cats disappear into the pet trade this has a domino effect, endangering many other species.

-Pandering to human vanity in the form of private exotic pet collections will never be an acceptable alternative to wild cats in a natural environment.
+Pandering to human vanity in the form of private exotic pet collections will never be an acceptable alternative to wild cats in their natural environment.

 Wild And Domestic Cat Cross Breeding

-As an organization established to prevent the decline of wild cat species, we find this trend extremely distressing.
-While most people are familiar with the threats of habitat loss and hunting, many don’t realize another reason for the endangerment of many small cat species is hybridization with other species.
-This hybridization serves only to dilute an already small gene pool of captive wild cats.
-It does nothing to enhance the conservation of endangered cats, but instead supports the further loss of genetic material.
+- As an organization established to prevent the decline of wild cat species, we find this trend extremely distressing.
+While most people are familiar with the threats of habitat loss and hunting, many don’t realize hybridization with domestic cats is a serious threat to the small wild cats.
+This hybridization dilutes an already small gene pool of captive small wild cats, and does nothing to enhance their conservation.

-Another concern is for individual wild cats used in the process.
-There are set standards for small cats that dictate a substantial amount of room to maintain wild cats, as well as expensive and complex dietary requirements.
+- Another concern is for the individual wild cats.
+There are set standards for small wild cats that dictate a substantial amount of room to maintain them, as well as expensive and complex dietary requirements.
 We have received many horror stories of captive wild cats being kept in 1 by 1.5 metre cages and fed fruit, vegetables or other calcium deficient diets, resulting in their complete inability to function, and early death.

-All wild cats need space.
-In their natural environment, they travel dozens of miles every day.
-Few people who take wild cats into captivity recognize this need for space and believe that animals, which are naturally more active than humans, can be happy in a space which any human would regard as a prison cell.
+- All wild cats need space.
+In their natural environment, they travel dozens or hundreds of miles every day.
+Few people who take wild cats into captivity recognize this need for space and believe that animals can be happy in a space which any human would regard as a prison cell.

-Each of these wild cat species evolved over thousands of years, each to its own niche in nature.
-It is so presumptuous of humans to want to “mix & match” the genes of these beautiful cats in an attempt to acquire a ‘domestic temperament with the appearance of the wild cat’ and by doing so diluting the wild genes it took nature thousands of years to create.
+- Each of these wild cat species evolved over thousands of years, each to its own niche in nature.
+It is so presumptuous of humans to want to “mix & match” the genes of these beautiful cats to acquire a ‘domestic temperament with the appearance of the wild cat.’
+This dilutes the wild genes it took nature thousands of years to create.

-Annually, hundreds of thousands of domestic cats are euthanised in shelters around the world for want of a good home.
+- Annually, hundreds of thousands of loving domestic cats are put to death in shelters for want of a good home.
 The practice of “making a new breed” purely for their looks and personal financial gain, is not, and never will be, justifiable.